bodin/pdf-templates/README.md

 width = "int"
-  only available on image and table elements sets the image width in px, sets the table width in %
+  only available on image and table elements
+  IMAGES: sets the image height.
+If width is undefined, aspect ratio will be perserved
+  TABLES: sets the table width in %

 height = "int"
+  IMAGES: sets the image height.
+If width is undefined, aspect ratio will be perserved
-  only available on image and blank sets the image height
+  CELLS: sets the minimum height of the cell

 colspan = "int"
   non cascading, only available on `cells`